The Most Erotic Body Parts According to Science: Discover Them and Surprise Yourself

 For that reason, introducing a kiss within a pleasurable game between the two partners is much more effective than touching them without warning.
 Seduction is critical to success.

 The G-spot is in the brain?

-Although there are still no conclusive studies on the matter, it isn’t difficult to find someone who confesses feeling sexual attraction for an apparently harmless action.
+Although there are still no conclusive studies on the matter,sexual attraction

 A person can experience great pleasure from feeling the other person kiss their fingertips, for example.
 One of the reasons is in the automatic thoughts that this action provokes.
 Without being fully aware, a great number of associations are unleashed, culminating in the erotic sensation.